Kat Slater: 2023–present

+Over the following months, Kat embraces her role as a grandmother to Zoe's children.
+Upon the return of Joel Marshall (Max Murray) to the Square, Kat fears for Tommy's safety due to their previous friendship; consequently, Kat encourages Zoe to take Tommy with her on a trip away from the Square.
+In their absence, Kat struggles with feelings of inadequacy and lack of self-esteem in her role as a mother, but is supported by Alfie.
+When Tommy and Zoe return at the end of the summer, Kat agrees to help Zoe buy Charlie's cab; however, when Tommy — who is still struggling with Joel's return — goes missing after drinking alcohol, Kat abandons Zoe to find him.
+After finding him and bringing him back to the Vic, Kat is horrified to learn that Zoe has stolen the cab, and when the owner follows her to the Vic and punches Zack Hudson (James Farrar), he blackmails the Slaters for £10,000 in exchange for not reporting Zoe to the police.
+After paying him off, Kat lambasts Zoe for her recklessness.
+In the early hours of the following morning, Kat discovers that Zoe has died in bed as a result of a brain injury she sustained during the carjacking.

 Reception

-Jessie Wallace (pictured) has won many awards for her portrayal of Kat.
+Jessie Wallace has won many awards for her portrayal of Kat.

 Wallace has won multiple awards for her portrayal of Kat.
 At the National Television Awards, she was named "Most Popular Newcomer" in 2001 and "Most Popular Actress" in 2003.
 She also received "Most Popular Actress" nominations in 2002, 2004 and 2005.
-At The British Soap Awards, Wallace won "Best Newcomer" in 2001.
+At the British Soap Awards, Wallace won "Best Newcomer" in 2001.
 The following year, EastEnders won "Best Single Episode" for the episode in which Zoe learns Kat is her mother.
 Wallace was additionally nominated for the "Best Actress", "Best Dramatic Performance" and "Hero of the Year" awards in 2002, and Zoe's maternity was nominated "Best Storyline".
 She was again nominated "Best Actress" from 2003 to 2006 consecutively, and shared "Best On-Screen Partnership" and "Best Exit" nominations with Richie in 2004 and 2006 respectively.
 She was further nominated in 2011 for 'Best Actress'.
 The Inside Soap Awards named Wallace "Best Newcomer" in 2001, Zoe's maternity "Best Storyline" in 2002, and Kat and Alfie "Best Couple" in 2004.
 A 2009 poll by Inside Soap magazine named Kat as the UK's favourite drama queen in a soap opera.
 Wallace was named "Best Soap Actress" at the 2003 TV Quick Awards.
 Following Kat's suicide attempt, Wallace received the 2002 Mental Health Media Award in the "Soaps and Continual Drama" category.
 The character's 2018 return storyline was nominated for "Most Bizarre Soap Storyline" at the 2018 Digital Spy Reader Awards; it came in third place with 15% of the total votes.